junxiang-li/Stimulated-MP-under-Uncertainty/README.md

 # FeedBack
 -------
-If you found any bug or have any suggestion, please do file issues.
-I am graceful for any feedback and will do my best to improve this package.
+If you find any bugs or have any suggestions, please contact me or modify directly.
+I am thankful for your feedback and will definitely improve the program.
+At the same time, I would like to discuss/learn state-of-the-art methods to make planning more smooth and human-like.

 # License
 -------